barelysomethin/CS--ROADMAP/README.md

 WEB-DEVELOPMENT
 <br>
-so concisely there are basically two main parts modern web develeopment can be classified into: client side (frontend) and server side (backend).so lets briefly talk about what are they and what technologies they use to be made
+so concisely there are basically two main parts modern web develeopment can be classified into: client side (frontend) and server side (backend).so lets briefly talk about what are they and what technologies are they comprised of
 <br>
 <br>
 clientside